-The Visitor logs administration panel is where you can monitor who (web surfers) and what (spambots, search engine spiders, etc.) visits your site.
+The Visitor logs panel is where you can monitor who (web surfers) and what (spambots, search engine spiders, etc.) visits your site.
 Although the information is not all-encompassing, it is detailed enough for keeping an eye on traffic behaviour.
-Note: This panel is only available if you have turned on logging functionality in the Preferences administration panel.
+Note: This panel is only available if you have turned on logging functionality in the Preferences panel.

 On this page:

 - Search function

 - Pages and visitor logs listed per page

 Because the visitor logs list can get pretty long, a search function is available at the top of the list.
 You can use the search function to locate a visitor log directly by a search phrase or to filter the view on your visitor logs by particular criteria, thus reducing the number of visitor logs in the resulting list.

 - A text field for entering the search query

 - A drop-down-list to specify which area is to be searched

 Text entered in the textarea will be treated as a complete phrase (see the Articles panel documentation for full details on this).